 - In Louisiana, a car is declared a total loss if the cost to repair it is 75% or more of its market value, based on the most current NADA (National Automobile Dealers Association) Handbook.

-- The insurer will compare repair cost to the vehicle’s actual cash value (ACV).
+- The insurer will compare the repair cost to the vehicle’s actual cash value (ACV).
 That is how much the car was worth just before the accident.

 FREE Confidential Case Review (985) 240-9773How Should You Review the Insurance Payout Offer?